ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 1. Use [Si](#Si-geo1) to examine the behavior of a thick block lens.
 Set the radius of curvature of the left side to $100$ and the radius of curvature of the right side to $4$.
 This closely approximates the shape of the D-block shown above.
 The index of refraction of the lens is 1.5.
 Observe the refracted rays from the pair of rays closest to the optical axis and the pair of rays second closest to the optical axis.

 :::Question
 Measured from the flat surface, at what distances do the rays converge?
-What is the difference between the two distances (let's call this the focal length spread)?
+What is the difference between the two distances?
+(Let&rsquo;s call this the focal length spread.)
 :::

 2. Now set the the radius of curvature of the right side to $100$ and the radius of curvature of the left side to $4$.
 Observe the refracted rays from the same pairs of rays as before.